Reaching out across Australia to protect children

 The group also heard from people involved in driving related safeguarding work – including representative from the Australian Human Rights Commission, the National Office for Child Safety and the eSafety Commission.

-The National Office for Child Safety provided updated us on the implementation of Australia’s National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030.
+The National Office for Child Safety updated us on the implementation of Australia’s National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030.
 The national strategy is an initiative of the Australian, state and territory governments, and considers child sexual abuse in all settings, including within families, online and within organisations.

-The forum agreed to develop a paper of recommendations and proposals for the National Office for Child Safety to consider in developing its plans and program of work the second of its 3 phases.
+The forum agreed to develop a paper of recommendations and proposals for the National Office for Child Safety to consider in developing its plans and program of work for the second of its 3 phases.

 This interjurisdictional forum builds on a similar meeting held last year in Victoria that focused on reportable conduct schemes.
 Now expanded to include child safe schemes, it’s expected we’ll meet twice-yearly going forward.